 Academic Advising Center

-The Academic Advising Center, located in the Sharwan Smith Center, offers services which help students adjust to college life, select college courses, identify academic and career options, and provide information and registration for a variety of skill and aptitude tests.
+The Academic Advising Center, located in the Sharwan Smith Center, offers services to help students adjust to college life, select college courses, and identify academic and career options.

 Academic advisors in the Academic Advising Center assist students with selecting an academic major, completing general education requirements, and evaluating educational goals.
 In addition, advisors work with students in choosing appropriate fields of study and resolving issues that impact students’ academic success.